apsommer/BarAudio/README.md

 ### Primary Features

-- All exchange data available in reatime
+- All exchange data available in realtime
 - Audio notifications customized by language, voice, speed, and pitch
 - Modern UI designed for Android 15
 - Sign-in with Google or GitHub